Other Names: Paraplatin®, CBDCA

 Food and Drug Interactions

-- There are no known interactions of carboplatin with food or other medications.
+- There are no known interactions of carboplatin with food.

 When to Call the Doctor

 Call your doctor or nurse right away if your have any of these symptoms and/or any new or unusual symptoms:

 - Fever of 100.4° F (38° C) or higher